camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ## Version upgrade instructions

-In additional to the [general upgrade instructions](#general-update-instructions), the following sections are only needed if you are upgrading to v8.0.13 or the versions after v8.0.13.
+The following sections are only needed if you are upgrading to v8.0.13 or the versions after v8.0.13.

 ### v8.0.13